Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsection{{Comparison with Classic Fine-tuning Strategies}}

-{Experiments in Table~\ref{tab:FT} follow the fine-tuning paradigm summarized in~\cite{gu2024build}, which provides a unified analysis of classical adaptation strategies for medical foundation models.
+Experiments in Table~\ref{tab:FT} follow the fine-tuning paradigm summarized in~\cite{gu2024build}, which provides a unified analysis of classical adaptation strategies for medical foundation models.
 Our method demonstrates two practical advantages over these tuning baselines.
-First, even with only limited labeled data, our framework consistently surpasses the fully supervised fine-tuned models, suggesting enhanced label efficiency and improved adaptation under scarce annotations.
-Notably, across complex datasets such as OASIS and ImageTBAD, fine-tuning with limited data offers little improvement over the zero-shot baseline, underscoring the difficulty of adapting large medical foundation models when annotations are scarce.
-Furthermore, on ImageTBAD, even full fine-tuning does not surpass the un-tuned model, revealing that parameter adaptation remains ineffective under severe distributional shifts.
-Second, our method operates in a fully prompt-free manner, whereas the SAM-based fine-tuning baselines require test-time prompts (e.g., bounding boxes or points), introducing additional annotation overhead.
-These results highlight that our method attains superior label efficiency and more robust adaptation to complex anatomical structures. }
+First, { as a semi-supervised approach, UnCoL exhibits superior label efficiency.
+Under the same semi-supervised protocol, it surpasses fine-tuning baselines on both OASIS and ImageTBAD, even when those baselines are trained with partial or full annotations, highlighting its robustness to complex anatomy and severe distribution shifts.
+On Pancreas-CT, UnCoL achieves clear gains over fine-tuning methods in partially labeled regimes, particularly on region-overlap metrics (Dice and Jaccard), while the boundary-based metrics (95HD and ASD) are comparable to LoRA under partial and full supervision, indicating similar boundary localization accuracy.} Second, our method operates in a fully prompt-free manner, whereas the SAM-based fine-tuning baselines require test-time prompts (e.g., bounding boxes or points), introducing additional annotation overhead. {Taken together, UnCoL combines strong label efficiency with prompt-free deployment, offering a practical alternative to fine-tuning-based adaptation in semi-supervised medical image segmentation.}